bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 Transformers
 ------------

-A Transformer is an class that implements the fit and transform methods, which allow the application of an operation on a sample of data.
+A Transformer is a class that implements the fit and transform methods, which allow the application of an operation on a sample of data.
 For more details, see :ref:`bob.bio.base.transformer`.

 Here is a basic stateless Transformer class: